Château Guiraud Sauternes 2022 - 1er Cru Classé BIO

 Wine rated (2025 guide) 96/100

-Sandrine Garaby's first vintage blossoms as soon as it is poured into the glass, with notes of honeyed pineapple, custard, saffron, ginger biscuits, crème brûlée, and flowers filling the nose.
-The palate is even more delicious, with an energetic burst of succulent, sweet tropical fruits bathed in honey, and a saffron complexity that reveals itself on the finish.
-Drink between 2026 and 2055.
+Sandrine Garaby’s first vintage blossoms the moment it’s poured into the glass, with notes of honeyed pineapple, custard, saffron, gingerbread, crème brûlée, and flowers filling the nose.
+The palate is even more delicious, with an energetic burst of succulent, sweet tropical fruits bathed in honey, and a saffron-tinged complexity that emerges on the finish.
+Best enjoyed between 2026 and 2055.